The ordeal of migrants from Central and South America is a dangerous journey.

 Vandalism to water stations is a bigger draw back to the various groups.
 Most of Joel’s stations are on the road side.
 He uses a truck which holds 300 gallons.
 So he cannot go far away from the road and across the desert, where others can destroy the water jugs without anyone noticing.

-Fighting To Take Death Out Of The Migrant Equation
+Fighting To Take Death Out Of

 When Joel first started negotiating with property owners in the area, there was reluctance by some.
 But some ranchers thought having water barrels was good because it kept migrants from trying to breaking into their wells and water system to find water.
 With our help, there is a tank of water available to the travelers and they don’t have to do anything but open the valve to get water.
 There is still some opposition from a few ranchers.
 Plus, there is resistance from the federal government.
 But they know, without the help of Humane Borders, a lot more migrants will die out there in the desert.